Why the concern?

-It has a fast growth rate of 2- 3 inches per day and commonly reaches heights of 6- 8 feet, greatly inhibiting crop growth.
-Reported yield losses have been up to 91% in corn and 79% in soybean in some states.
+It has a fast growth rate of two to three inches per day and commonly reaches heights of six to eight feet, greatly inhibiting crop growth.
+Reported yield losses have been up to 91 percent in corn and 79 percent in soybean in some states.
 The weed can also significantly increase production costs for corn, soybean, and other crops.

 What is the weed's legal status in Minnesota?

 Since 2014, Palmer amaranth has been listed on Minnesota’s Prohibited Noxious Weed Eradicate List.
 All above and below ground parts of the plant must be destroyed.
 Additionally, no transportation, propagation, or sale of this plant is allowed.
 Failure to comply may result in enforcement action by the county or local municipality.
-More info on noxious weeds can be found on the MDA website.
+Find more info on noxious weeds.

 In November 2016, the Commissioner of Agriculture listed Palmer amaranth as a Prohibited Weed Seed in agricultural, vegetable, flower, tree, shrub, native grass, and forb seeds sold in Minnesota.
 Any seed lot contaminated with Palmer amaranth is not legal for sale in Minnesota.
 To properly label a seed lot, the noxious exam must include genetic testing to determine whether any Amaranthus seed found may be identified as Palmer amaranth.
 Visit the MDA's Seed Program website for more information on seed regulations in Minnesota.